This section explains the core concepts behind OpenPERouter and how it integrates with your network infrastructure.

 - Linux VRF: Isolates the routing space for each VNI within the router’s network namespace

-- Route Translation: Converts between BGP routes and EVPN Type 5 routes
+- Route Translation: Converts between BGP routes and L3 VPN routes

 IP Allocation Strategy #